os-climate/witness-energy/energy_models/models/heat/high/chp/documentation/chp_techno_disc.markdown

 Combined production of electricity and production of heat are added while calculating the production.

-production in 2020 that is total heat produced by CHP is 2817 TJ = 0.7825 TWh
+production in 2021 that is total heat produced by CHP = 117 TWh

-initial production for high heat temp = 0.2608 TWh
+initial production for high heat temp = 39 TWh

 ## Working:
 CHP can use different fuels in the energy generation process, including fossil fuels and renewable fuels such as biofuels.